OpenEvalProject/evals/manuscripts/elife-16070/v3/manuscript.md

 It is important to note that the medial temporal lobe (MTL) masks in the Desikan-Killiany Atlas do not match the canonical anatomical distinctions in the literature.
 For example, the parahippocampal gyrus mask comprises the medial part of the parahippocampal cortex and the posterior part of the entorhinal cortex.
 Therefore, instead of the FreeSurfer MTL masks, we used a probabilistic MTL atlas developed by Hindy and Turk-Browne (2015).
 MTL regions, including perirhinal cortex, entorhinal cortex and parahippocampal cortex were defined probabilistically in MNI space, based on a database of manual MTL segmentations from a separate set of 24 participants.
 Manual segmentations were created on T2-weighted turbo spin-echo images using anatomical landmarks (Duvernoy, 2005; Carr et al., 2010; Schapiro et al., 2012) and then registered to an MNI template.
 Finally, nonlinear registration (FNIRT; Andersson et al., 2007) was used to register the masks from MNI space to each participant's native space.
 After registration, voxels with a probability greater than 0.3 of being in a region were assigned to that ROI.

-## Residualization of non-neuronal signal sources
+#### Residualization of non-neuronal signal sources

 Slow changes of respiration over time (RV) have been shown to induce robust changes in the BOLD signal (Chang et al., 2009) in many areas around the cerebral midline.
 To minimize signal change unrelated to neural activity, we used multiple linear regression to project out 3 nuisance variables from the BOLD data (Behzadi et al., 2007; Silbert et al., 2014).
 Nuisance regressors were:

 All masks (grey matter, white matter and CSF) were obtained from the FreeSurfer segmentation procedure described above.
-The beneficial effects of this residualization procedure on the signal-to-noise ratio are shown in
+The beneficial effects of this residualization procedure on the signal-to-noise ratio are shown in Figure 13.
+Note that this procedure was always applied after removal of low-frequency components using the high-pass filter (see below).

 ![Figure 13.](https://cdn.elifesciences.org/articles/16070/elife-16070-fig13-v3.jpg)

 **Figure 13.:** Shaded error bars represent standard errors of the mean (across participants).
 Top panel (A) shows the mean ISCs after the residualization procedure has been applied (see Residualization of non-neuronal signal sources).
 The 480 s cut-off was the gentlest filter for which all of the grey matter regions listed above showed ISC values significantly above those in the CSF.
 Bottom panel (B) shows the mean ISCs prior to the residualization procedure.
 Without residualization, the ISCs of some grey matter regions never rise significantly above those in the white matter and CSF.
-Note that without high-pass filtering ('none') or residualization, all brain regions displayed spuriously high ISCs.DOI: http://dx.doi.org/10.7554/eLife.16070.027
+Note that without high-pass filtering ('none') or residualization, all brain regions displayed spuriously high ISCs.

-## Methodological challenges with analyzing pattern distance over long time scales: Selection of temporal high-pass filter cut-off
+#### Methodological challenges with analyzing pattern distance over long time scales: Selection of temporal high-pass filter cut-off

 Because we were interested in the aspect of neural activity that changes slowly over time (reflecting gradual changes in context), we could not use a standard high-pass filter (with a cut-off period on the order of 120 s), as it would remove components of the signal that evolve on the scale of minutes.
 Thus, we were faced with the challenge of preserving slower components of the BOLD signal that reflect neural activity, while removing low-frequency components attributable to non-neuronal noise, including scanner drift and physiological noise (such as low-frequency respiratory variation and heart rate variation).
 Physiological noise (and a substantial component of scanner noise) was factored out using the residualization procedure described above.
 This enabled us to select a gentler high-pass filter than is generally used in the literature.